mattcamp/deepracer-telemetry/README.md

 There are two moving parts:

-1. A small web server which published the gauge chart as a simple HTML page.
+1. A small web server which publishes the gauge chart as a simple HTML page.
 2. A client app which SSH's to the DeepRacer car and streams the telemetry data, and then pushes to the web server via a websocket connection.

 ### Prerequisites